Community Choice Electricity:

 3. If the rate is higher and you see your community's name, you "opted up" at some point before your most recent electric bill cycle.
 Opting up means you signed up for 50% or 100% renewable energy.
 In this case:

-• You are eligible for a tax receipt, and you should choose "100%" or "50%" when filling out the prompts on GreenEnergyConsumers.org/taxreceipts.
+• You are eligible for a tax receipt.
+Start over and choose "100%" or "50%" when filling out the prompts on GreenEnergyConsumers.org/taxreceipts.

 Example: if you know you "opted up" in August, then you can fill out your opt up months of Sept - Dec (because changes typically take effect on the next bill), then start the process again and select Standard and claim the months of January - August.
 You will get two receipts and both amounts will be federally tax-deductible.